 How far in advance do I need to make a booking?

-At least two weeks before the event, but booking earlier is better.
+At least four weeks before the event, but booking earlier is better.

 What sort of details will I be asked to provide?